EvolSoft/xWeb/README.md

 By default xWeb uses [Font-Awesome icons](http://fontawesome.io) by Dave Gandy and it has been compiled on Windows using the fantastic [WinLess](http://winless.org/) compiler :)

+xWeb uses also [jQuery](https://jquery.com/) which is used in the main xWeb JavaScript file

 xWeb is licensed under MIT (License details provided [here](https://github.com/EvolSoft/xWeb/blob/master/LICENSE))</p>

 ##Documentation